PopovicJovan/devlab-final-fapi/README.md

 Before you start, ensure you have the following installed on your machine:

-- Python 3.8 or higher
+- Python 3.12 or higher
-- pip (Python package manager)
+- pip 22.0.4 or higher (Python package manager)
 - A database system compatible with your project

 ## Setting Up the Project Locally